 Like other secret American military projects developed in the Cold War era, all details of the Tacit Blue were kept classified and the airframe was stored away from public eyes – that was until 1996 when it was donated for public exhibition.

-It was put on display at the National Museum of the U.S. Air Force in Dayton, Ohio where it remains at the time of writing and its unusual appearance has intrigued the public ever since.
+It was put on display at the National Museum of the U.S. Air Force in Dayton, Ohio where it remains at the time of writing and where its unusual appearance has intrigued the public ever since.

 Although the Tacit Blue never passed the concept stage, it provided a useful template for future stealth aircraft designs that saw active military service.